YIRJohnGit/infra_setup/SingleNodeHadoop_installation.md

 ```
 sudo nano core-site.xml
 ```
-_Add the below contet to the file_
+_Add the below content to the file_
 ```
 <configuration>
 	<property>